-Complete this template for service.
-If a service con building or training is ass Building and Training Definit or capacity building or training underta sists solely of training, use this docum ociated with a product, use this templa ith "N/A" or delete it.
-Delete the italiciz nken in th nent in pla ate in cor e provision of ace of the Plant or development of a DD.
-If the capacity h the PDD.
-If a field SERVICE TITLE From the Service Concept document.
+Capacity Building and Training Definition Document (TDD) Complete this template for capacity building or training undertaken in the provision or development of a service.
+If a service consists solely of training, use this document in place of the PDD.
+If the capacity building or training is associated with a product, use this template in conjunction with the PDD.
+If a field does not apply, respond with "N/A" or delete it.
+Delete the italicized guidance as each section is complete.
+SERVICE TITLE From the Service Concept document.
 If this product contributes to multiple services, list all the titles here.
 ACTIVITY TITLE Provide a name for the capacity building or training here.
 If related to the development of a product, also refer to the product title from the PDD Light.
-Date of this document Activity lead Name, position, affiliation 1 Email Phone OVERVIEW Activity description Briefly describe the type of capacity building: e.g., training/workshop, exchange, online course, etc. and how it will improve user's ability to fulfill their responsibilities or mandate, improve cooperation and collaboration with others in responding to the development problem, etc. Baseline capacities Briefly describe the current need or g gaps this activity is in tended to address.
+Date of this document Activity lead Name, position, affiliation Email Phone OVERVIEW Activity description Briefly describe the type of capacity building exchange, online course, etc. and how it will responsibilities or mandate, improve coopera in responding to the development problem, e improve use r's ability to fulfill their Baseline capacities Briefly describe the current need or gaps this s activity is in tended to address.
 Participants List the anticipated audience or participants.
 Training providers/collaborators List specific implementing partners and any others who will help design, support and/or provide the activity.
-Date/timing Mention the expected delivery and completion date for this activity.
+Date/timing Mention the expected delivery and completion on date for thi s activity.
 Gender considerations Include detail on issues such as: relevance and usefulness of training in addressing gender issues; inclusion of participants based on gender; content of training related to gender applications; etc METHODOLOGY Activities/ inputs List activities and major inputs specific to developing and delivering this activity, such as: Curriculum development and testing, Materials development, Training of trainers, Training sessions, seminars, webinars, or workshops, O n-the-job coaching, etc. If a series of training activities are anticipated, describe all of them here.
-Output(s) How many people are expected to be trained?
-From where?
-Breakdown of men/women, if available.
-Other special audiences to be included?
-Outcome(s) List expected results, such as new competencies, capacities, skills to be addressed through the activity.
-For example: Learning outcome/objective 1: "By the end of this training/webinar/course, participants will be able to" Learning outcome/objective 2: Etc.
+Output(s) How many people are expected to be trained men/women, if available.
+Other special audi Outcome(s) List expected results, such as new competencies, capacities, skills to be addressed through the activity.
+For example: • Learning outcome/objective 1: "By the end of this training/webinar/course, participants will be able to" • Learning outcome/objective 2: • Etc.

 Sustainability As appropriate, explain how these capacities or skills will be maintained, sustained and institutionalized over the long-term.
 Potential follow-on activities Describe any additional activities or subsequent phases of training or one-on- one consultations.
 How will skill development be monitored at the end of the activity and over time?
-Leveraging/other opportunities If applicable, list related activities being planned or conducted by other partners or stakeholders, and how coordination on these might increase the overall impact of the capacity building or training.
+If applicable, list related activities being planned or conducted by other partners or stakeholders, and how coordination on these might increase the overall impact of the capacity building or training.